 To become a Registered Nutritionist you first must do an undergraduate science degree in nutrition from

 You must also be a current member of the New Zealand Nutrition Society.
 The selection process is overseen by the Nutrition Registration Panel which is an expert group of Nutrition Society members representing academia, industry, government and private practice.
 Registered Nutritionists can work in a diverse range of settings.
-Registered Nutritionists work within their specific fields of expertise (as determined by the Nutrition Registration Panel), adhere to The Royal Society of New Zealand Code of Professional Standards and Ethics and must participate in a Continuing Education Competency Programme.
+Registered Nutritionists work within their specific fields of expertise (as determined by the Nutrition Registration Panel), adhere to The Royal Society of New Zealand Code of Professional Standards and Ethics and must participate in Continuing Professional Development and Competency activities.

 You can find out more about Registered Nutritionists by visiting www.nutritionsociety.ac.nz/registration